Manufacture nationale de Sèvres: Development of hard-paste porcelain

 Initially, the manufactory produced soft-paste porcelain.
 In 1768, the Bordeaux chemist, Vilaris and his friend Jean-Baptiste Darnet discovered the first deposit of kaolin on French soil at Saint-Yrieix-la-Perche to the south of Limoges.
-On 13 February 1771, the Comte de Thy de Milly of the Royal Academy of Sciences sent the academy a report on the creation of Hard-paste porcelain.
+On 13 February 1771, the Comte de Thy de Milly of the Royal Academy of Sciences sent the academy a report on the creation of hard-paste porcelain.
 This report was published in 1777 in volume 7 of the encyclopedia, Art de la porcelaine.
 This work derived from his observations of the different manufacturies of Germany, especially Meissen.
-"Up to this time, the manufacturies of France - Sèvres not excepted - have only produced glass porcelain, which only has some qualities of the real thing...".
+"Up to this time, the manufacturies of France – Sèvres not excepted – have only produced glass porcelain, which only has some qualities of the real thing...".

 Hard-paste porcelain began to be manufactured in Sèvres after 1770, but soft-paste was also continued, only finally being dropped in 1804.
 Vincennes had made a certain amount of painted plaques that were sold to furniture-makers to be inset in furniture, but at Sèvres these became a significant part of production.
 Figures were almost entirely in unglazed biscuit porcelain, an "invention" of Vincennes.

 Louis-Simon Boizot was director between 1774 and 1800.
 Even before the French Revolution, the initially severe style of Neoclassicism had begun to turn grandiose and ornate in goods for the courts of the Ancien Régime.
 This trend deepened with the rise of Napoleon, which followed a difficult period for French porcelain factories.
 The Empire style was marked by lavish gilding, strong colours, and references to military conquests; Napoleon's ultimately unsuccessful expedition to Egypt sparked a fashion for "Neo-Egyptian" wares.

-In 1800 Napoleon, as Minister of the Interior, appointed Alexandre Brongniart director at Sèvres; he was to stay 47 years, making many changes.
+In 1800 Napoleon, as First Consul, appointed Alexandre Brongniart director at Sèvres; he was to stay 47 years, making many changes.
 The factory concentrated on tableware and larger decorative pieces such as vases and table centrepieces, much of it for the government to use or give as diplomatic presents.

 The Empire style grew more elaborate and ostentatious as the century continued, developing most aspects of "Victorian" taste in a French style.
 Under the Second Empire from 1852 to 1870, there was a revival of Louis XVI style at Sèvres, often more heavily painted and gilded.
 Many of the old moulds which the factory had kept were used again.
 Henri Victor Regnault became director in 1854.

 In 1875, the manufactory was transferred to buildings which had been specially built by the French state next to the Parc de Saint-Cloud.
 It is still on this site today, classed as a Monument historique, but still in operation.

 Sèvres turned to a more diluted version of Japonisme after 1870, and in 1897, a new artistic director, A. Sandier, introduced new Art Nouveau styles, followed about a decade later by styles leading to Art Deco.

 In 1920, the Treaty of Sèvres, the peace treaty between the Ottoman Empire and Allies at the end of World War I, was signed at the factory.